gloveboxes/ai-tour-26-workshop-docs-architecture/docs/docs/en/content-creators-guide.md

     Additionally:
     1. Update the mkdocs.yml configuration file by:
-    • Adding a new locale entry for Brazilian Portuguese (pt-BR) under the i18n plugin section.
+    • Add a new locale entry for the translated language under the i18n plugin section.
     • Providing appropriate translations for all nav_translations and admonition_translations keys.
     ```